 The patient will then be notified with the date and time to come into the hospital for the infusion.

 Patient referral - (If you cannot reach your healthcare provider quickly and you think that you meet the criteria described above, you may go to Cookeville Regional Urgent Care at 340 N. Cedar in Cookeville to be checked for candidacy for this medication.)
 Urgent Care is open 7 days per week from 7 a.m. to 7 p.m.

 When coming to your infusion appointment, you must wear a face mask.
 Upon arrival, tell the door screener that you are here for COVID medication IV infusion (bamlanivimab).

 - Monday – Friday appointments: enter through the North Tower Main Entrance.

 - Saturday and Sunday appointments: enter through the Emergency Room entrance.

 Symptoms have been reported as ranging from mild to severe.
 Symptoms may appear 2-14 days after exposure.

 This list is not all inclusive.
 Other less common symptoms have been reported, including gastrointestinal symptoms like nausea, vomiting, or diarrhea.

-If you are having trouble breathing, experience pain in your chest, are confused, or have bluish lips or face, get medical attention immediately by calling 911 or going to the nearest emergency department.
+If you are having trouble breathing, experience pain in your chest, are confused, unable to wake or stay awake, or have bluish lips or face, get medical attention immediately by calling 911 or going to the nearest emergency department.

 Click below for the CDC's Cornavirus Self-Check Tool!